pointw-dev/envarna/src/doc-generator/src/how-to/naming-aliases.md

 ## push-to-env

-Use `@pushToEnv()` to write a field’s value into `process.env` during load when the env var is missing.
+Use `@pushToEnv()` to always write a field’s value into `process.env` during load (overwriting if present).
 This helps integrate with tools that expect those variables.

 ```ts
 export class SmtpSettings extends BaseSettings {